Welcome to Trinidad State!

 Spring Semester: November 15

-To meet the application deadlines above, international students must submit items 1 – 7 on or before the deadline date.
+To meet the application deadlines above, International students must submit items 1-10 on or before the deadline date.
+Please submit all items to the International Designated School Official, listed near the bottom of the page.
 Only complete applications are considered.
 Steps to apply include:

-- Submit the International Student Supplemental Information Form and a copy of your passport.
-This form verifies specific information required to complete the I-20 immigration
+- Submit the International Student Supplemental Information form.
+This form verifies specific information required to complete the I-20 immigration document accurately.

-- Submit the International Student Statement of Financial Support.
-This document, along
+- Submit the International Student Statement of Financial Support

-- If English is not your first language, submit proof of English proficiency as indicated by a Test of English as a Foreign Language (TOEFL) score of 153 computer-based or 53 internet based or International English Language Testing System (IELTS) score of at least 6.0.
+- If English is not your first language, submit proof of English proficiency as indicated by a Test of English as a Foreign Language (TOEFL), Duolingo, or International English Language Testing System (IELTS).